-Let me start you off with a quick saying, dear readers, to get you in the mood for my story how to be a good mother-in-law: “Close one eye to keep friends.
-Close both eyes to keep relatives.
-Close both eyes and your mouth to keep your daughters-in-law.”
+Let me start you off with a quick saying, dear reader, to get you in the mood for my story on how to be a good mother-in-law: “Close one eye to keep friends, close both eyes to keep relatives, and close both eyes and your mouth to keep your daughters-in-law.”

 One day, years ago, I gave a woman a ride to an event.
 We shared a bit of our history on the way to the luncheon.
 It turned out she knew my first mother-in-law.
 Out of the blue she said, “You had the worst mother-in-law in America.
 I don’t know how you survived.”
 It was true.
 The saving grace was my late husband.
 He always sided with me.

 My second mother-in-law also had a sharp tongue but she was a hoot.
 She is the mother of my Ultimate Concierge.
 Widowed at forty-nine, she became a uniformed Cook County Sheriff in the divorce court and held the position until her mid-eighties.

 She told you how she felt.
 There was no mystery!
 On one Mother’s Day, I gave her what I thought was a special gift, a Waterford heart-shaped paperweight.
 The following morning, at 7 a.m., it was returned with a note, “I am returning your gift.
 I don’t like hearts.”
 With a smile, I took it in stride because she loved me and I realized she was unfiltered.
 Darling, I did love her for her openness.
 I knew she loved me, too, and I appreciated her love for her son, my husband and Ultimate Concierge, Shelly.
 She taught him well.

 I am a mother-in-law to two women.
 My relationships with them differ.
 My husband’s son’s wife, Jami, and I love one another.
 We are kindred spirits.
 I have a different type of relationship with my other daughter-in-law.
 There is no friction.
 Just a respected distance.
 My relationship with each of them has taught me ways to be a good mother-in-law.